bobdavies2000/OpenCVB/README.md

 **RedCloud_ColorAndCloud:** *This algorithm allows comparison of cells created using the reduced point cloud and cells created using reduced color images.
 The image in the lower left is segmented using the point cloud and cells don’t penetrate deeply into the scene.
 The image in the lower right uses color to segment the same scene and some cells will contain foreground and background items.
 However, there are cells where color segmentation is superior in joining cells that are separated in the point cloud segmentation.
 Edges in the color image assist with segmentation in the reduced point cloud and may be toggled on an off to see the benefit – see the RedCloud option labelled “Use color edges to better separate RedCloud cells”.*

-# Recent Changes – April 2023
+# 2023 April - Recent Changes

 -   Over 1510 algorithms are included with an average of 30 lines of code per algorithm
     -   Algorithms contain only the code for the algorithm – no infrastructure.